Easy to use

 Adapts with every business type

 Irrespective of the size and nature of your business, the best software can be molded to fit your unique business needs.
-Your service process reflects your business; similarly, your customer service software should reflect your service process.
+Your service process reflects your business; similarly, your customer service application should reflect your service process.
 It should have enough customization options to suit a variety of conditions.

 Flexible software runs anywhere, in any situation.
 Your software shouldn't hold your company back from shifting to a new platform, device, or database.
 It must be able to work on whatever new system you deploy, and should function on all smartphones, tablets, and PCs.